 Directions

-Go to your local craft or garden store and look for terracotta pots the very in size.
+Go to your local craft or garden store and look for terracotta pots the vary in size.
 I was able to find three pots with the exact same shape in sizes that had a small variation in diameter and height.

 Choose a strong cord that can be used in an outdoor setting.
 Look for a synthetic cord for outdoor projects because it is the strongest and longest-lasting in most cases.